 Stuart has experience of a broad range of pension related matters, advising employers and trustees alike with a particular emphasis on finance and investment issues.
 This includes buy-ins and buy-outs, de-risking and advising on the legal aspects of scheme funding issues, including the use of contingent assets.

-- Assisting clients with the settlement of deferred and pensioner liabilities via buy-in and buy-out bulk annuity transactions totalling more than £2bn in aggregate, including assisting the trustees of the Friends Provident Pension Scheme on their ground breaking collateralised buy-in of pensioner liabilities with Aviva in 2008, as well as numerous other transactions with all major insurers over the last decade
+- Assisting clients with the settlement of deferred and pensioner liabilities via buy-in and buy-out bulk annuity transactions.
+Having assisted the trustees of the Friends Provident Pension Scheme on their ground breaking collateralised buy-in of pensioner liabilities with Aviva in 2008, Stuart has advised on numerous other transactions with all major insurers over the last decade including residual risk policies and umbrella agreements.

-- Advising Trustees on ESG matters in investment strategy and decision making
+- Advising Trustees on ESG matters in investment strategy and decision making, including consideration of fiduciary duties.

-- Advising Trustees on DC investment issues, including the use of platform structures, asset security and the transition of member funds
+- Advising Trustees on DC investment issues, including the use of platform structures, asset security, changes to member funds and transition to DC master trusts.

 Memberships and Qualifications